melissamonk-NOAA/Vermilion_2021/doc/north.md

 ## History of Modeling Approaches

-Current yield estimates for vermilion rockfish were estimated using Depletion-Based Stock Reduction Analysis (DB-SRA) [@Dick2010].
+Current yield estimates for vermilion rockfish were estimated for the entire West Coast using Depletion-Based Stock Reduction Analysis (DB-SRA) [@Dick2010].
 Average catch in 2008-2009 was 136.3 mt, and the median OFL in 2010 was 314.3 mt with a 28% probability that recent catch exceeded the OFL in 2010 [@Dick2010].